AnvithaB04/CS3-DS4002/README.md

 ## 📚 Context

-Before doing anything, read the 2 files within the **Reference Materials** folder:
+Before doing anything, read the 2 files:
 - `CS3HookDocument.pdf` provides background on what this case is about
 - `CS3Rubric.pdf` outlines what is required for this assignment